Kaleidoscope | Celebrating Artists' Residencies

 Ernabella Arts (Pukatja), on the Aṉangu Pitjantjatjara Yankunytjatjara Lands of South Australia, is Australia’s oldest, continuously running First Nations art centre.

-A key element of this longevity is the passing down of cultural knowledge from older artists and family members to the younger generations.
+Established in 1948, a key element of this longevity is the passing down of cultural knowledge from older artists and family members to the younger generations.
 For Tarnanthi 2021, early-career, emerging and established artists present paintings and works in diverse media that highlight connections and knowledge-sharing between old and young.